gillesheinesch/LenoxBot/README.md

 To invite the Bot on your Discord Server, copy the Client ID of your Bot application that you find [here](https://discordapp.com/developers/applications/) if you click on the application (https://i.imgur.com/9ChWjol.png).
 Now you can create an Invite Link for your Bot [here](https://discordapi.com/permissions.html) for example.

+## Linux/ArchLinux
+You must have already installed NPM, Git and NodeJS!
+There are many tutorials online on how to install all these packages for your operating system.

+1. Clone this repository (Branch: Master)
+    - Execute `$ git clone https://github.com/LenoxBot/LenoxBot.git --branch master`
+2. Now you have to execute a few commands in the folder in which you cloned LenoxBot:
+    - `$ sudo pacman -S base-devel`
+    - `$ sudo pacman -S cairo libjpeg-turbo pango giflib g++`
+    - `$ npm i -S canvas@next`
+    - `$ npm i -g ffmpeg-binaries`
+    - `$ npm install`
+3. Now you should have a folder called `node_modules`.
+In this folder are now all your installed packages.
+4. Now you have to rename your `settings_example.json`, file located in the main folder to `settings.json`.
+Now enter your Discord Top Secret Token...
+5. You can run the bot using the command `node lenoxbotapp.js`

+To invite the Bot on your Discord Server, copy the Client ID of your Bot application that you find [here](https://discordapp.com/developers/applications/) if you click on the application (https://i.imgur.com/9ChWjol.png).
+Now you can create an Invite Link for your Bot [here](https://discordapi.com/permissions.html) for example.

 If you need any help, you can join our [Discord Server](https://lenoxbot.com/discord)

 # Support